stwalkerster/strobelight/README.md

 The timing is not guaranteed to be exact, at the very high speeds the Android system might not be able to control the flash light accurately.

+This application has been developed on a HTC Desire, and has only been tested on a HTC Desire.
+I make no guarantees that this will work on other Android devices, though it probably will if you have a back-facing camera with a flashlight.

 The Camera permission is required to allow the application access to the Camera Flashlight.
 At no point are any pictures taken.

+If you find any bugs, please do let me know here: https://github.com/stwalkerster/strobelight/issues

-If you find any bugs, or want to have a look over the source code, it's freely available at https://github.com/stwalkerster/strobelight
+If you want to have a look over the source code, it's freely available at https://github.com/stwalkerster/strobelight

 # Licence (MIT Licence)